ArvindSinghMankotia/EchoDoc/README.md

 # EchoDocs

 EchoDocs is a web application that allows users to upload text files, scan them for similarity against existing documents, manage credits, and download matching files.
-It includes an admin dashboard for managing user credit requests and adjusting credits, and a user dashboard for uploading files and requesting credits.
+It includes an admin dashboard for managing user credit requests, searching users by email, and adjusting credits, as well as a user dashboard for uploading files, requesting credits, and exporting scan history.
 The application uses SQLite for data storage, Express.js for the backend, and vanilla JavaScript with HTML/CSS for the frontend.

 ## Features

 ### User Features
-- **Register and Login:** Users can create accounts and log in securely.
+- **Register and Login:** Users can create accounts and log in securely via the `/login.html` page.
-- **File Upload and Scan:** Upload `.txt` files and scan for similar documents (similarity > 70%) using Google’s Gemini API.
+- **File Upload and Scan:** Upload `.txt` files on the `/upload.html` page and scan for similar documents (similarity > 70%) using Google’s Gemini API.
-- **Download Matches:** Download all matching files identified during a scan.
+- **Download Matches:** Download all matching files identified during a scan directly from the upload page.
-- **Credit System:** Users start with 20 credits, lose 1 per upload/scan, and can request more from admins.
+- **Credit System:** Users start with 20 credits, lose 1 per upload/scan, and can request more from admins via the `/user.html` dashboard.
-- **Dashboard:** View current credits and total scans performed.
+- **Dashboard:** View current credits, total scans, and request additional credits on the `/user.html` page.
+- **Profile:** View profile details (name, email, credits, role, files uploaded, total scans) and export scan history on the `/profile.html` page.

 ### Admin Features
-- **Manage Credit Requests:** Approve or reject user credit requests with custom credit amounts.
+- **Manage Credit Requests:** Approve or reject user credit requests with custom amounts on the `/admin.html` dashboard under the "Pending Requests" section.
-- **User Management:** Search users by email and adjust their credits manually.
+- **User Management:** Search users by email and adjust their credits manually on the `/search.html` page.
+- **Analytics:** View scan history and user scan analytics (e.g., total scans, average similarity) on the `/analytics.html` page.
-- **Pre-seeded Admin:** An admin account (`admin@example.com / admin12345`) is created on setup .
+- **Pre-seeded Admin:** An admin account (`admin@example.com / admin12345`) is created on setup.

-### Or Use this  key  while regestring new Admin.
+### Or Use this key while registering a new Admin:
    ```bash
    supersecretadmin
    ```